jeonghanlee/epicsarchiverap-env/docs/README.macos.md

 # Archiver Appliance for ONLY macOS 11.6.1

-This is the macOS 11.6.1 specific installation guide (WIP).
+This is the macOS 11.6.1 specific installation guide.

 ## Init